Battle of Rubizhne

-The battle of Rubizhne was a military engagement on the eastern theatre of the Russian invasion of Ukraine.
+The battle of Rubizhne was a major urban military battle in the eastern theatre of the Russo-Ukrainian war.
+The battle took place between 17 March and 12 May 2022.
 The city came under Russian control on 12 May.

 Background

 Rubizhne had been previously captured by Russian-aligned forces during the 2014 war in Donbas.
 On 21 July 2014, the city was liberated by Ukrainian forces after three months of occupation.

 On 2 March, fighting was reported in almost all the villages near Sievierodonetsk.
-Four days later, governor of Luhansk Oblast Serhiy Haidai stated that fighting was taking place on the outskirts of Lysychansk, Sievierodonetsk and Rubizhne.
+Four days later, governor of Luhansk Oblast Serhiy Haidai stated that fighting was taking place on the outskirts of Lysychansk, Sievierodonetsk, and Rubizhne.